Kyle Higashioka Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the 10th-best in the league.
+- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays give up the sixth-fewest home runs in baseball (114 total, 1.1 per game).
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- His last appearance came on Tuesday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up two hits.
+- In his most recent time out on Wednesday against the Miami Marlins, the right-hander tossed four innings, giving up five earned runs while surrendering seven hits.

-- The 29-year-old has put up an ERA of 3.36, with 12.8 strikeouts per nine innings, in 11 games this season.
-Opponents have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.